frederikkemarin/BEND/README.md

 ### 3. Computing embeddings

 For training downstream models, it is practical to precompute and save the embeddings to avoid recomputing them at each epoch.
-As embeddings can grow large when working with genomes, we use TFRecords as the format.
+As embeddings can grow large when working with genomes, we use tar files as the format.
 Firstly download the desired data from the [data folder](https://sid.erda.dk/cgi-sid/ls.py?share_id=eXAmVvbRSW) and place it in BEND/ (for ease of use maintain the same folder structure).
 To precompute the embeddings for all models and tasks, run :
 ```